4d/docs/docs/FormEditor/formEditor.md

 4. When you are satisfied with the data entry order, click any unselected tool in the toolbar or choose **Entry Order** from the **Form** menu.<p>4D returns to normal operation of the Form editor.

 >*	Only the entry order of the current page of the form is displayed.
 If the form contains enterable objects on page 0 or coming from an inherited form, the default entry order is as follows: Objects from page 0 of the inherited form > Objects from page 1 of the inherited form > Objects from page 0 of the open form > Objects from the current page of the open form.
->
->*	You can change the entry order at runtime using the `FORM SET ENTRY ORDER` and `FORM GET ENTRY ORDER` commands.

-#### Setting the first object in the data entry order

-All enterable objects are part of the data entry order.
-To set the first object of the entry order, you must modify its location among the form levels.
-The Entry order mode must be disabled.

-To establish one of the objects as the first in the data entry order:

-1. Select the object you want to be first in the entry order.

-2. Choose **Move to Back** from the **Object** menu.<p>OR<p>Select **Move to Back** from the **Level** submenu of the context menu for the object.

-3. Choose **Entry Order** from the **Form** menu or click the Entry Order button in the toolbar.<p>The selected object becomes the first object in the entry order and the object that was first becomes second.
-You can now drag from object to object in order to create the data entry order you want.

-4. When you have finished, select **Entry Order** from the **Form** menu again or click any unselected tool in the toolbar.<p>The Form editor returns to normal operation.

 #### Using a data entry group